perymimon/Tic-Tac-Toe/README.md

 The response can be as sent it to the client through `socket.io` or let the AI know about the change and respond to it.

-### Before we dive some  - Helpers
+## Before we dive some Helpers
 #### On file helpers/let-map.js
 * `export default LetMap extend Map, mixed with EventEmitter`

 LetMap
 --------
-That class extend the regular js `Map` and expose on it new `for(k)` method. this method brings the value's key if it exist
+Class that extend the regular js `Map` and expose new method `for(k)`.
+That method brings the value's key if it exist
 or if not exist create it with pre provide template .
-That class also emits events on any keys updates or create.
+`LetMap` also emits events on any keys updates or create.

  ```js
   import LetMap from './helpers/let-map'